alexezh/kouki2/README.md

 - user selects a set of photos
 - at this point user can run operation on a selection, or add selection to quick collection
 - in the latter case, user can later go to quick collection, select photos added recently and run an operation
+- quick selection is sorted by add time, a user can always go back to previous set of photos

 Installation instructions can be found [here](https://github.com/alexezh/kouki2/wiki/Installation)